1ma/uuid/README.md

 Since it is exactly the same as Version 5 but relies on an even weaker hashing algorithm I do not see the point of adding it.

+### Where is Version2Generator?

+As far as I know Version 2 UUIDs were never defined.
+The [spec](doc/SPEC.txt) does not even mention them.
+Go figure.

 ### Why does `1ma/uuid` specifically require a 64 bit build of PHP?